brinza888/Local-Chat/README.md

   - Server will resend messages from user to other joined users
   - ### 1.1 Setup server
     - Start file "Serer.py"
-    - Write IP of your device in local network (use ipconfig in console to find your ip)
+    - Write IP of your device in local network (use ipconfig in windows cmd.exe to find your ip)
     - Then setup console to use admin commands (see par.
 3)
 - ## 2.
 Client
   - Use for join server and use chat